ouadie-lahdioui/botkit-middleware-recastai/README.md

 **Get your token**
 - In your profile, click your bot.
-- In the tab-menu, click on the the little screw.
+- In the tab-menu, click on the little screw.
 - Here is the request access token you will need to configure your bot.

 ## Set up your Botkit based project